MicrosoftDocs/Devices-docs/surface/windows-virtual-desktop-surface.md

 <a id="2">2.</a> Battery life varies significantly with settings, usage and other factors.<br>
 <a id="3">3.</a> Service availability and performance subject to service provider's network.
 Contact your service provider for details, compatibility, pricing, SIM card, and activation.
 See all specs and frequencies at surface.com.<br>
 <a id="4">4.</a> Forrester Consulting, "A Forrester Total Economic Impact™ Study: Maximizing Your ROI from Microsoft 365 Enterprise with Microsoft Surface," commissioned by Microsoft, 2018.<br>
-<a id="5">5.</a> Surface Go and Surface Go 2 use a third-party UEFI and do not support DFCI.
+<a id="5">5.</a> Surface Go and Surface Go 2 use a third-party UEFI and don't support DFCI.